Hanuman Beniwal: National politics (2019–present)

-On 13 December 2023, a security breach occurred in chamber of the Indian Parliament, coinciding with the anniversary of the 2001 Parliament attack.
+On 13 December 2023, an attack occurred in chamber of the Indian Parliament, coinciding with the anniversary of the 2001 Parliament attack.
 Two intruders, Sagar Sharma and Manoranjan D, jumped from the public gallery into the chamber, releasing yellow smoke canisters and shouting slogans, while two others sprayed coloured gas outside the Parliament premises.
 Beniwal was among the first parliamentarians to react when the intruders entered the Lok Sabha chamber during zero hour, around 1:01 PM, as BJP MP Khagen Murmu was speaking.
-As one intruder jumped onto the benches and moved toward the Speaker’s chair, Beniwal swiftly intervened.
-Alongside other MPs, including Gurjeet Singh Aujla and Malook Nagar, he overpowered and subdued one of the intruders.
+Alongside other MPs, including Gurjeet Singh Aujla and Malook Nagar, Beniwal intercepted and detained one of the intruders.
 During this incident around 150 MPs, including prominent leaders like Rahul Gandhi and defence minister Rajnath Singh, were present in the house at the time.
-In a statement to the media, Beniwal described the incident vividly, saying, “Herogiri unki utar di” (roughly translated as “taught them a lesson”).
+In a statement to the media, Beniwal, describing the events of the attack, stated “Herogiri unki utar di” (which roughly translates to “taught them a lesson”).

 Beniwal then contested the 2024 general election in alliance with the Congress-led INDIA bloc and won the election against BJP candidate Jyoti Mirdha with a margin of 42,225 votes.

 After the results of general elections, Beniwal expressed disappointment over being sidelined by the Indian National Developmental Inclusive Alliance (INDIA) bloc.
 Beniwal criticised his exclusion from INDIA bloc meetings in Delhi on 1 and 5 June 2024, attributing it to the RLP’s smaller size.
 While reaffirming his alliance commitment, Beniwal hinted at future uncertainty, stating, "Today I am with the INDIA bloc, but no one can be certain about tomorrow."
 He also denied immediate plans to join the NDA.
 Later, the Congress president, Mallikarjun Kharge, apologised to Beniwal for not inviting him.
 Congress general secretary K. C. Venugopal also spoke to Beniwal regarding his disappointment.